greenfork/nimraylib_now/README.md

-# NimraylibNow! - the Ultimate Raylib wrapper for Nim
+# NimraylibNow! - The Ultimate Raylib wrapper for Nim

 The most idiomatic and up-to-date wrapper for [Raylib] gaming C library.
 Use this library if you want to write games using [Raylib] in [Nim].